Bateleur: Nests

 Nests are located in fairly large trees, sometimes near a watercourse, either in hilly terrain or open flat country.
-At times, bateleurs are adaptable and perhaps even favor towards nesting near manmade openings such as roads or paths.
+At times, bateleurs are adaptable and perhaps even favor nesting near manmade openings such as roads or paths.
 Nests are typically at 10 to 15 m above the ground but in extreme may be from 7 to 25 m high.
 The nest is normally within the canopy in the fork of the main trunk or a large lateral branch so that it is shaded for much of the day.
 A variety of tree species may be used.
 In southern Africa, favored trees tend to Adansonia and especially Acacia trees.
 Senegalia nigrescens trees may too be popular.
 Bateleurs usually nest on structures made by themselves but one nest was reported in on a buffalo weaver nest and was difficult to observe.
-Furthermore, old nest of other birds may be used, in one case a Wahlberg's eagle (Hieraaetus wahlbergi) nest taken over and added to deepen it.
+Furthermore, old nests of other birds may be used, in one case a Wahlberg's eagle (Hieraaetus wahlbergi) nest taken over and added to deepen it.
 The nest is a solid structure of medium-sized sticks, measuring about 60 cm across, 30 cm deep with a leafy cup of about 25 cm across.
-Snake eagles and their kin tend to build relatively small if bulky nests relative to their size and the bateleur is no exception, with their nest size being about half that of in diameter of a similarly-sized eagle like the tawny eagle.
+Snake eagles and their kin tend to build relatively small if bulky nests relative to their size and the bateleur is no exception, with their nest size being about half that in diameter of a similarly-sized eagle like the tawny eagle.
 Nests tend to be lined with green leaves by the bateleur pair.
 Both sexes of bateleur are known to contribute to the building or repair of a nest, a process that typically takes about 1–2 months, though sometimes nest construction can be reportedly protracted even in years where no breeding occurs.
 They often subsequently use a new nest in the same general area in consecutive breeding seasons, usually not more than 1 to 3 km away, and may reuse a nest they built previously.
 There is much variation in this regard, from 1 nest being used in 5 consecutive years to no nest reusage in 3 recorded years.
 Nests built by bateleurs tend to be favored by lanner falcons (Falco biarmicus), probably in part because the eagle's young are fledged by July–August when lanners tend to lay; however 1 nestling was persistently mobbed by a lanner during its last week at the nest.
 In ranching country in Zimbabwe, nests are spaced 13 to 16 km apart.
 In Mozambique, nesting spacing was found to be about 5 km.